What Is Phishing? How to Spot and Avoid Scams in 2026

 Email Phishing

-The most common form, email phishing sends mass messages impersonating trusted brands like Microsoft, Amazon, or your bank.
+The most common form, email phishing sends mass messages impersonating trusted brands—Microsoft, Amazon, your bank, or a government agency.
 These attacks cast a wide net, relying on volume rather than personalization.
 Modern email phishing increasingly uses AI-generated content that eliminates the grammar errors and awkward phrasing that once made fake emails easy to spot.

-Email phishing often targets credentials for cloud services, banking portals, and corporate systems.
 Attackers use spoofed sender addresses, cloned company branding, and urgent language to pressure victims into clicking malicious links or downloading infected attachments.
+Targets are typically cloud service credentials, banking portals, and corporate systems—any account that provides access to money or sensitive data.

 Spear Phishing

 Unlike generic email phishing, spear phishing targets specific individuals or organizations with highly personalized messages.
-Attackers research their victims on LinkedIn, company websites, and social media to craft convincing messages referencing real projects, colleagues, or business relationships.
+Attackers research their victims on LinkedIn, company websites, and social media to craft messages that reference real projects, colleagues, or business relationships.
+Success rates run up to 10 times higher than mass phishing campaigns precisely because the messages feel genuine.

 Whaling

-Whaling attacks target high-value individuals—executives, CFOs, attorneys, and other decision-makers with access to sensitive data or financial authority.
+Whaling targets high-value individuals—executives, CFOs, attorneys, and decision-makers with access to sensitive data or financial authority.
 These attacks often impersonate board members, legal counsel, or business partners requesting urgent wire transfers or confidential information.
+The FBI's Internet Crime Complaint Center reports the average whaling attack results in losses exceeding $130,000.

-The average whaling attack results in losses exceeding $130,000 according to the FBI's Internet Crime Complaint Center.
-Attackers leverage publicly available information about executive travel schedules, board meetings, and business transactions to time their attacks for maximum effectiveness.
+Attackers use publicly available information about executive travel schedules, board meetings, and business transactions to time their attacks when targets are distracted, traveling, or under deadline pressure.

 Smishing (SMS Phishing)

-Smishing uses text messages to deliver phishing attacks.
-Common tactics include fake package delivery notifications, bank fraud alerts, and two-factor authentication codes designed to steal credentials.
-Mobile devices make smishing particularly effective because URLs are harder to inspect on small screens, and users tend to trust text messages more than emails.
+Smishing delivers phishing attacks via text message.
+Common tactics include fake package delivery notifications, bank fraud alerts, and two-factor authentication (2FA) warnings designed to steal credentials.
+Mobile devices make smishing particularly effective—URLs are harder to inspect on small screens, and users tend to trust text messages more than email.

-For tax professionals, smishing attacks often impersonate the IRS or state revenue departments during filing season.
+For tax professionals, smishing attacks frequently impersonate the IRS or state revenue departments during filing season.
 Learn more about phishing attacks targeting tax professionals and how to protect your practice.

 Vishing (Voice Phishing)

-Vishing uses phone calls to manipulate victims into revealing information or making fraudulent payments.
-Attackers spoof caller ID to appear as legitimate organizations, use AI voice cloning to impersonate executives (deepfake vishing), and create elaborate pretexts involving account security, technical support, or legal threats.
+Vishing uses phone calls to manipulate victims into revealing information or authorizing fraudulent payments.
+Attackers spoof caller ID to appear as legitimate organizations, use AI voice cloning to impersonate executives, and create elaborate pretexts around account security, technical support, or legal threats.

 Quishing (QR Code Phishing)

-The newest phishing variant, quishing embeds malicious URLs in QR codes that bypass email security filters because the URL isn't visible as text.
+Quishing embeds malicious URLs in QR codes that bypass email security filters because the URL isn't visible as text.
 Common scenarios include fake parking tickets, restaurant menus, payment requests, and Microsoft 365 login prompts.
+QR codes are especially dangerous because users cannot preview the destination before their device automatically opens it—the scan-and-open behavior is instantaneous and habitual.

 Business Email Compromise (BEC)